Moving from the Netherlands to Thailand: Visa, Freight and Dutch BRP

 Dutch Deregistration: The BRP and Thai Customs Documentation

 Dutch nationals leaving the Netherlands permanently should file an aangifte van emigratie (emigration notification) with their local municipality.
 This deregisters you from the Basisregistratie Personen (BRP — the Dutch population register) and changes your status to non-resident for Dutch tax and social security purposes.
+The Dutch government’s emigration deregistration guide covers the full process.

 For Thai customs documentation purposes, the deregistration process generates useful evidence of prior Dutch residence: